Education-platform-JMA/jma-courseservice/README.md

 * the name of task and branch from master should consist of 3 part:
   * CRS - short name of service (repo);
   * -X: - number in order from 0
-  * short description - in 3-5 words, describing main idea (don't use this part in branch name
+  * short description - in 3-5 words, describing main idea (don't use this part in branch name.
 Example:
-     task: CRS-10: create DTO layer with unit tests
+    * task: CRS-10: create DTO layer with unit tests
-     branch: CRS-10
+    * branch: CRS-10
 * creating issue - in the rihgt side you should set up assignees, tag and repository
 * when you make pull request - connect it to appropriate task